openshift-labs/cloud-native-katacoda/scenarios/debug-app/04-fix-code.md

-Edit **com/redhat/cloudnative/inventory/InventoryResource.java** add replace the code with the following in order to return a zero inventory for products that don't exist in the inventory database.
+Edit **com/redhat/cloudnative/inventory/InventoryResource.java** and replace the code with the following in order to return a zero inventory for products that don't exist in the inventory database.
+Replace the code by by clicking on *Copy to Editor*:

 <pre class="file" data-filename="./inventory-wildfly-swarm/src/main/java/com/redhat/cloudnative/inventory/InventoryResource.java" data-target="replace">
 package com.redhat.cloudnative.inventory;